mjetek/grunt-cdn-nobuild/README.md

 # grunt-cdn-nobuild
-> This plugin is under development!
-Please don't use it yet.
-> Moves cdnified scripts outside build section.
+> Moves the cdnified script tags outside of the builds sections.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`